Essential or non-essential?

 Michaels had a sign informing customers the stores total occupancy would be 10, which included employees already inside.
 A line of five waited their turn, outside, four of which had face masks.

-At Jo-Ann Fabrics and Crafts in Charlotte Harbor, there was a similar scene of people waiting to get inside, though the line spanned to 10 people.
+At Jo-Ann Fabrics and Crafts, there was a similar scene of people waiting to get inside, though the line spanned to 10 people.

 Linda Maynard is looking to get creative with her mask-making, since she ran out of elastic.
 Her daughter is a paramedic in Michigan, where she has already sent dozens of masks.